DeviaVir/zenbot/README.md

 cp conf-sample.js conf.js
 ```

-View and edit `conf.js`.
-It's possible to use zenbot in "paper trading" mode without making any changes.
-You must add your exchange API keys to enable real trading however.
+- View and edit `conf.js`.
+- It's possible to use zenbot in "paper trading" mode without making any changes.
+- You must add your exchange API keys to enable real trading however.
+- API keys do NOT need deposit/withdrawl permissions.

 If using Docker, skip to section "Docker" below.